TalDM/Ammiad/README.md

 This repository contains code used for the analysis performed on Genotyping-By-Sequencing data of Ammiad wild wheat collection.

 <h3> Variant calling pipeline </h3>

 The UNIX commands used for running variant calling are stored in [variant_calling_pipeline.txt](variant_calling_pipeline.txt).
-The pipeline is using BWA, Samtools and GATK (versions enclosed in the file).
+The pipeline is using BWA, Samtools, GATK, VCFtools and TASSEL (versions enclosed in the file).

 <h3> Calculating pairwise identity and assign to DGGs </h3>